-See how Zaloni leverages microservices in Arena by requesting your custom demo!
+See how Zaloni leverages microservices architecture in Zaloni Arena DataOps platform by requesting your custom demo!

 [Brett Carpenter] Hello everyone, and thank you for joining today’s webinar, how to use microservices to build a data lake on AWS.
 My name is Brett carpenter.
 I’m the marketing strategist here at Zaloni, and I’ll be your emcee for this webcast.
 Our speaker today will be Sabby Gupta, a software architect here at Zaloni.

 Before we begin, I’d like to introduce you to Zaloni.
 We help customers modernize their data architecture and operationalize their data lakes, to incorporate data into everyday business practices.
 We supply the zaloni data platform, which provides comprehensive data management governance and self service capabilities.
 We also provide professional services and solutions that help you get your big data projects up and running fast.
 Now with that I’ll turn it over to Sabby to discuss how micro services play a role in building a data lake on AWS.